Mr-Technician/BorderlessMinecraft/README.md

 ## Known Issues/Bugs

 - When using 'Start Minimized' without 'Minimize to Tray', Borderless Minecraft doesn't show up in the tray.
     - Will be fixed soon.
 If this happens to you, open Registry Editor and copy paste this `Computer\HKEY_CURRENT_USER\SOFTWARE\BorderlessMinecraft` into the address bar, where you'll be able to change the options.
-Remember that 'Start Minized' will only work when 'Minimize to Tray' is turn on (Until the bug is fixed).
+Remember that 'Start Minized' will only work when 'Minimize to Tray' is turned on (Until the bug is fixed).